-If necessary, you can change coil connection handing on one and two row coils from left-hand to right-hand (and vice-versa) by rotating the coil "like a steering wheel" 180° about its central axis when facing the fins.
+If necessary, you can change hot water coil connection handing on one and two row coils from left-hand to righthand (and vice-versa) by rotating the coil "like a steering wheel" 180° about its central axis when facing the fins.
 NOTE: When the coil is flipped, the vent will no longer perform in a vent capacity.
 It is suggested that valve packages are re-oriented during this process to bring the valve actuator back to its original position.
-For three and four row coils, consult factory.